-Moreover, administratively, only full-time students may be used by the University in generating the substantial matching funds it contributes to balance the project's budget.
+Administratively, only full-time students may be used by the University in generating the substantial matching funds it contributes to balance the project's budget.
 The CWEL program began as a largely full-time program.
-In the 2015-2016 academic year, 41% of the newly admitted students were part-time.
-This serves to potentially reduce the total number of students who can participate, reduces the federal contribution to the program, and increases the state matching funds required.
+In the 2018-2019 academic year, nearly one-half (45%) of the newly admitted students were part-time.
+This serves to potentially reduce the total number of